cbkinase/PageRank/README.md

 - Does it converge to what we want?
 - Are the results reasonable?

-Let's explore why some key faults of our current formulation of PageRank:
+Let's explore some key faults in our current formulation of PageRank:
 1) Some pages have no out-links (<b>dead-ends</b>) and <b>cause importance to be leaked out</b>
 2) If out-links from web pages form a small group, a random walker can get trapped in a small part of the graph
    - These <b>spider traps</b> can occur when all out-links are within a group.
 Eventually, they <b>will absorb all of the importance</b>